 There's many options available to you if you're just starting out with programming, and if you've had a look around for any period of time this huge array of options can be quite bewildering.
 There's a fair few choices to make, from what type of language to go for to what tutorials or worksheets to follow through - and to some this choice is enough to put them off altogether!
 There's hundreds, if not thousands of languages out there in one form or another and for the more popular ones there's probably at least this number of tutorials per language.
 Where on earth do you start?

-Probably the most important thing to start with is to choose a language, and this is a topic of much debate and sometimes outright disagreement.
+Probably the first thing people start with is to choose a language, and this is a topic of much debate and sometimes outright disagreement.
 However, to get rid of one common perception from the word go - HTML is not a programming language.
 (1) It's a markup language.
-It's an arguably useful tool to learn, and pretty much everyone working in the programming industry will know the basics of it and CSS, but a programming language it is not.

 There's lots of actual programming languages people recommend though - I'll try and cover the main ones here with their pros and cons.
 Before I kick off though I'm going to exclude languages in 2 main categories: